testalorenzo/testalorenzo.github.io/_pages/about.md

 ## About me

 Hi!
 I am a first-year Ph.D. student in *Statistics and Data Science* at [Carnegie Mellon University](https://www.cmu.edu/dietrich/statistics-datascience/index.html).
-I have previously been an Honors student in *Economics*, at [Sant'Anna School of Advanced Studies](https://www.santannapisa.it/en), Pisa, supervised by Profs.
+I have previously been an Honors student in *Economics* at [Sant'Anna School of Advanced Studies](https://www.santannapisa.it/en), Pisa, supervised by Profs.
 [Francesca Chiaromonte](https://sites.psu.edu/chiaromonte/) and [Andrea Mina](https://www.santannapisa.it/en/andrea-mina).
 I come from [Torre de' Roveri](https://testalorenzo.github.io/images/tdr.jpg), a small and beautiful town on the foothills of the Orobie Mountains, Italy.

 ## Updates